MORRIS: You’re horrible.

 But who’s onstage is exactly what’s causing discomfort and controversy around the current production of Blood Knot at Spring Green, Wisc.’s American Players Theatre.
 In those moments, Morris (played by Jim DeVita) berates Zachariah (played by Gavin Lawrence), a light-skinned man expressing overt racial hatred toward his dark-skinned counterpart.
 The problem is that the play says these men are brothers, children of the same black mother, one who can “pass” as white, the other who can’t.

 Controversy first emerged around this production when Mike Fischer, in a long review in the Milwaukee Journal Sentinel on June 18, questioned the theatre’s choice to cast a white man as the light-skinned, ostensibly mixed-race Morris.
-Building on the energy of the previous weekend’s protest and walkout at the Muny in St. Louis over its production of Jerome Robbins Broadway’s casting a white woman in the role of an Asian character, a petition was posted by Michael Barker, managing director of Westport Country Playhouse, urging “theatre leaders across the country to reexamine their casting practices and policies in an attempt to avoid similar situations in the future.”
-Original signatories included managing directors from Milwaukee Repertory Theatre, Actors Theatre of Louisville, and Portland Center Stage, among others.
+Building on the energy of the previous weekend’s protest and walkout at the Muny in St. Louis over its production of Jerome Robbins’ Broadway’s casting a white woman in the role of an Asian character, a petition was posted by Michael Barker, managing director of Westport Country Playhouse, urging “theatre leaders across the country to reexamine their casting practices and policies in an attempt to avoid similar situations in the future.”
+Original signatories included managing directors from Milwaukee Repertory Theater, Actors Theatre of Louisville, and Portland Center Stage, among others.

-The petition and outrage surrounding APT’s Blood Knot, and APT’s subsequent statements defending their casting, has since sparked a debate about what role metaphor, playwrights’ intention, and history can (or should) play in these complicated decisions.
+The petition and outrage surrounding APT’s Blood Knot, and APT’s subsequent statements defending their casting, have since sparked a debate about what role metaphor, playwrights’ intention, and history can (or should) play in these complicated decisions.

 Ron OJ Parson, the director of APT’s production, makes sense of the choice by pointing to the show’s final scene.
 In it the two brothers play a game in which Morris dresses up as a white man and role-plays interactions that the dark-skinned Zachariah has at work every day.
 These interactions are filled with intense racism and hatred.